Address CISA BOD 22-01 Overnight.

 CISA BOD 22-01 — Reducing the Significant Risk of Known Exploited Vulnerabilities

 - New Tech.
-The powerful TC:Edge service decrypts, stages, and deeply inspects the content of network traffic to look for the actual presence of KEV exploit attempts—not for hashes and IOCs—and the technology can modify the traffic to prevent the attempt from working, without disruption business continuity.
+The powerful Trinity Cyber service decrypts, stages, and deeply inspects the content of network traffic to look for the actual presence of KEV exploit attempts—not for hashes and IOCs—and the technology can modify the traffic to prevent the attempt from working, without disruption business continuity.

 - New Capability.
 The industry is no longer confined to the binary option of block or allow—it can now see the problem and DO SOMETHING ABOUT IT.

 - Immediate Results.
-The accuracy and fidelity of this approach allows TC:Edge to deploy enduring, high fidelity, automated controls that detect and mitigate all the actively exploited CVEs that contain known network artifacts on the KEV list, which equates to overnight mitigation.
+The accuracy and fidelity of this approach allows Trinity Cyber to deploy enduring, high fidelity, automated controls that detect and mitigate all the actively exploited CVEs that contain known network artifacts on the KEV list, which equates to overnight mitigation.

 - Affordable.
 The team at Trinity Cyber manages this technology as a service for the cost, depending on the size of the customer network, of two or three FTEs.